 What Are WordPress and Blogger?

-For, all those beginners who are unaware of what are WordPress and Blogger, I will explain in simple words.
+I will explain them in simple words for all beginners who are unaware of WordPress and Blogger.
 Both WordPress and Blogger are blogging platforms.
 Blogger belongs to Google.
-WordPress is an open source software.
+WordPress is open-source software.

 Let’s check out some key features of WordPress and Blogger.

-WordPress is generally a software which can be installed on a server.
+WordPress is generally software that can be installed on a server.
 You can download this software here.
-Once, you download the software, you will have to install on a server.
-But, it’s difficult to maintain a server.
-Hence, people prefer installing WordPress on a web hosting.
+Once you download the software, you will have to install it on a server.
+But, it’s challenging to maintain a server.
+Hence, people prefer installing WordPress on web hosting.